-Editor’s Note: All of us at Royal Coffee are thrilled to welcome 36466 – Yemen Mocca Sanani back to our offers.
+Editor’s Note: This article was updated September 15th, 2022.
 In an interview, Royal Co-founder Bob Fulmer was once asked, “If you were to die and come back as a drink, what drink would you be?”
 He responded, “Yemen Mocca Sanani, roasted full city, made fresh and strong.”
-We couldn’t agree more.
-Look for an upcoming Crown Analysis in the coming week to learn more about this offering.
-For those who have never experienced this offering, take a look at Evan Gilman’s brewing notes at the end of the article.
+You can check out our recent Yemen cupping adventure here.

 Yemen Mocca Sanani: Bob’s Salient Travelogue by Bob Fulmer

 In what seems like a lifetime ago, I got a call from a watermelon seed salesman from Modesto who wanted to know if I was looking to buy coffee from Yemen.
 He said he had a good customer there, who needed to sell coffee here, to finance seeds to sell there.